 At its seventy-fifth session (EC-75), in 2022, the Executive Council, in Resolution 8 (EC–75) – Review of previous resolutions and decisions of the Executive Council, expressed concern about the high number of resolutions and decisions of the constituent bodies kept in force and the challenges this situation poses in terms of implementation and reporting.

-Following the seventy-sixth session of the Executive Council (EC-76), a total of 711 prescriptive instruments (resolutions, decisions and recommendations) adopted by 10 constituent bodies since 1955 are currently in force: Congress, 192 resolutions; Executive Council, 104 resolutions, 96 decisions and 23 recommendations; regional associations, 138 resolutions and 78 decisions; technical commissions, 20 resolutions, 48 decisions and 12 recommendations.
+Following the seventy-sixth session of the Executive Council (EC-76), a total of 990 prescriptive instruments (resolutions, decisions and recommendations) adopted by 10 constituent bodies since 1955 are currently in force: Congress, 191 resolutions; Executive Council, 110 resolutions, 107 decisions and 23 recommendations; regional associations, 143 resolutions, 88 decisions and 1 recommendation; technical commissions, 20 resolutions, 48 decisions and 56 recommendations, plus 141 recommendations, 61 resolutions and 1 decision of the past commissions.
+[Secretariat]

 This body of prescriptive instruments will further grow with the adoption of new instruments by the nineteenth session of Congress (Cg-19) and the seventy-seventh session of the Executive Council (EC-77), and this situation needs to be adequately reviewed and streamlined.